jeyabalajis/aws-certified-sa-pro-notes/docs/data_engineering/data_engineering.md

 - Compute Trade-Offs: One big cluster vs many smaller ones?
 Long running vs transient?
 - Instance Configuration: Uniform Instance Groups (has auto-scaling) vs. Instance Fleet (no auto-scaling)

+> On demand pricing for master and core nodes is ideal for clusters that run periodically.
+> Scheduled Reserved may work better in cases where the task runs for more than 8 hours.

 ### Glue

 - MapReduce and Apache Spark provide a protocol of data processing and node task distribution and management.